 Core fund partners include:

-- Capital Impact Partners, a nonprofit certified Community Development Financial Institution with a 30-year history lending to projects in underserved communities, manages the fund.
+- Capital Impact Partners, a nonprofit certified Community Development Financial Institution with a 30-year history lending to projects in underserved communities, is a lender for the fund with a lending range of $750,000 to $5 million.
 It also leverages public and private investments from sources such as the federal Healthy Food Financing Initiative through the CDFI fund as well as private banks and foundations to support fund financing.

 - Fair Food Network, a Michigan-based national nonprofit committed to pioneering solutions that support farmers, strengthen local economies, and increase access to healthy food, is leading outreach and communications.
-It also provides business assistance and pipeline development for retail and small-batch processing projects.
+It is the administrative manager of the fund and also provides business assistance and pipeline development for retail and small-batch processing projects.

 - Michigan State University Center for Regional Food Systems is a research, outreach, and education organization that is leading business assistance and pipeline development for agricultural production, aggregation and distribution, as well as processing projects. foodsystems.msu.edu